larryscanniello/BotsinMazes/README.txt

 Part 3: Neural nets catch bots

 This is the same setup as part 2, except we have added a fourth bot, a simple neural net.
+Bot 3 remains the same as part 2.
 See write-up to see the actual code for the neural nets I trained and full analysis.
 The neural networks are classifiers.
 They take in data about the current state, and outputs probabilities of one of five classes/bot moves: Up, down, left, right, or sense.